 If retail credit cards are the only ones in your wallet, you may be losing money because of high interest rates and limited use.
 However, if you only use retail cards occasionally, you can take advantage of their rewards programs.

 These cards often offer perks like special discount days for cardholders.
 Read through your rewards program or call your card issuer to find out if your retail credit card offers special cardholder discount days.
 And remember to only sign up for retails cards at stores where you already frequently shop.

 Don't open a credit card just for the sake of it, or you could end up damaging your credit.
 However, if you are already planning to open a new card, look for one with a sign-up bonus.

 Bonuses range from cashback to free hotel stays and points you can use for airline tickets.
 Earning the spending bonus usually requires you to spend a certain amount on the credit card within the first few months of having the credit card.
 If you can meet that requirement and still pay off your balance, you can earn the bonus without also paying extra in interest.

 Extended Warranty Benefits

 Purchasing the extended warranty on electronics can help you avoid expensive repairs or replacements.
-However, these protection plans are often pricy.
+However, these protection plans are often pricey.

 Some credit cards automatically offer an extended warranty on electronics purchases at no extra cost.
-Check your credit cards before you shop to learn whether any offer this coverage and what you have to do to take advantage of the benefit.
+Check your credit card's documents before you shop to learn whether they offer this coverage and what you have to do to take advantage of the benefit.

 Keep your receipt, with proof that you used your credit card to make the purchase, for the duration of the warranty so you easily can submit a claim in the event of a product failure.